In this document, we use the new terms "issue" and "incident." Please see this article for a full explanation of these terms.

 When you can control the policy conditions that create issues, you make sure that you're notified about important ongoing or recurring problems.
 This way you won't be bombarded with unnecessary notifications and avoid noise.

 Learn how to set issue preferences by your policy, condition, or condition and signal combination.

-By default, a single incident record will be created for each policy.
+By default, a single issue record is created for each policy.

-To change the incident preference for the selected policy:
+To change the issue preference for the selected policy:

-- Click Incident preference, select your choice of available options, and then save.
+- Click Issue creation preference, select your choice of available options, and then Save.

 Repeat these steps for each policy as needed.

 Choose from two threshold types when a policy condition is met:

 - Critical (red)